Eagon History, Family Crest & Coats of Arms

 Hundreds of years ago, the Gaelic name used by the Eagon family in Ireland was Mac Aodhagain, which means son of Aodh, a personal name usually Anglicized as Hugh.
 A Brehon family originally of Uí Maine, which settled in Ormond.

 Early Origins of the Eagon family

 The surname Eagon was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from very ancient times.

 This web page shows only a small excerpt of our Eagon research.
-Another 137 words (10 lines of text) covering the year 1172 is included under the topic Early Eagon History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 117 and 1172 are included under the topic Early Eagon History in all our PDF Extended History products and printed products wherever possible.

 Eagon Spelling Variations

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name Eagon were encountered in the archives: Egan, Eagan, Keegan, MacEgan, Kegan, Keagan and many more.

 Early Notables of the Eagon family (pre 1700)